samuelim01/tp/docs/UserGuide.md

 * Parameters in square brackets are optional.<br>
   e.g. `n/NAME [t/TAG]` can be used as `n/Gina Gan t/friend` or as `n/Gina Gan`.

-* Items with `…` after them can be used multiple times including zero times. e.g. `[t/TAG]…` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.
+* Parameters with `…` after them can be used multiple times including zero times. e.g. `[t/TAG]…` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

 * Parameters can be in any order.<br>